Marianna-Karavangeli/Data_pipelines_project-Earthquake_scraper/README.md

 ## Repository content

 In this repo you can find the code for the earthquake scraper in a python file (Earthquake scraper.py).
 In this intuitive python script you can see the process from beginning to end: from visiting the main page all the way to the saving and export of the dataset.
-You can also find a block of code which is used to upload the collected data to a data lake (Amazon S3 bucket).
+You can also find a block of code which is used to upload the collected data to an Amazon S3 bucket.
 There will also be a .csv file with the initial collection of data.

 ## Step-by-step data collection using the Earthquake scraper